Raven-Symoné: 2002–2007: That's So Raven, The Cheetah Girls, and This Is My Time

+In 2001, Raven-Symoné auditioned for a role on an upcoming series for the Disney Channel titled Absolutely Psychic, about a teenager with psychic abilities.
+The series debuted on January 17, 2003 and ended on November 10, 2007, becoming the channel's highest-rated and longest-running series at 100 episodes (until it was surpassed by Wizards of Waverly Place in October 2011).
+It spawned a franchise including soundtracks, dolls, episode DVDs, and video games.
+That's So Raven was nominated for Outstanding Children's Program during the 2005 and 2007 Emmy Awards.
+Merchandise for the show earned over $400 million.
+The show also launched the channel's first live action spin-off series, Cory in the House.

 In 2002, Raven-Symoné was given the recurring voice role of Monique on Kim Possible.
 She also participated in the two films for the series, Kim Possible: A Sitch in Time (2003) and Kim Possible: So the Drama (2005).
 In 2003, she starred as lead singer Galleria Garibaldi in The Cheetah Girls, a Disney Channel Original Movie.
 The film was directed by Oz Scott and produced by Whitney Houston.
 It attracted more than 6.5 million viewers opening night, making it (at the time) Disney Channel's most-watched movie and highest-rated Disney Channel broadcast of 2003.
 The film soundtrack, The Cheetah Girls, debuted at No. 33 on the Billboard Top 200 and was certified Double Platinum by the RIAA for sales of 2 million copies.
 Following the success of the film, Disney began developing The Cheetah Girls as a real-life recording group, but Symoné opted to focus on solo projects.
 A TV show based on The Cheetah Girls was pitched to the ABC network, but it was never picked up as a series due to Raven-Symoné having prior commitments with That's So Raven.
 In 2003, she recorded the Stevie Wonder song "Superstition" as the main theme for the film The Haunted Mansion.
 She signed a deal with Hollywood Records, a Disney-owned label.
-In 2004, she provided the voice of Danielle in the movie Fat Albert.
-She made an appearance in The Princess Diaries 2: Royal Engagement as Princess Asana, during which she sang a duet with Julie Andrews.
-In the Disney Channel Original Movie, Zenon: Z3, Raven-Symoné reprised her role as Nebula Wade.

 On September 21, 2004, she released her third studio album, This Is My Time, which included the single "Backflip".
 This Is My Time debuted at number 50 on the U.S. Billboard Top R&B/Hip-Hop Albums chart and at number fifty-one on the official Billboard 200.
 It had first week sales of 19,000 copies and was Raven-Symoné's first album to enter the charts in the United States.
 It has sold 235,000 copies up to February 2, 2007, according to Nielsen SoundScan.
-Four songs from the album were incorporated into soundtracks from Disney films: The Lion King 1½ ("Grazing in the Grass"); The Princess Diaries 2: Royal Engagement ("This Is My Time"); Ice Princess ("Bump"); and Go Figure ("Life Is Beautiful").
 In the same year, she also recorded music for That's So Ravens first original television soundtrack.
 The soundtrack debuted and peaked at No. 44 on the Billboard 200 and is now certified Gold by the RIAA for sales of 500,000 copies.